 (d) on-shore installation.

+[Regulation 16 amended in Gazette 30 Dec 2011 p.
+5541.]

 17. Approval of diving project plan by operator

 (1) If there is an operator in relation to a diving project the diving contractor conducting the project must prepare a diving project plan for the project and is to do so in consultation with, and for the approval of, the operator.